A toy car on top of an insurance document alongside a pen and calculator.

 Commercial Property Insurance

-AMI offers three levels of car insurance: Comprehensive, Third Party, Fire & Theft, and Third Party Only, designed to give New Zealand drivers flexibility depending on how much protection they want.
-All three of these forms of cover include strong liability cover and access to their approved repairer network, with a lifetime guarantee on repairs arranged through those providers.
+AMI car insurance covers vehicle damage, theft, fire and third-party liability across three policy levels: Comprehensive, Third Party Fire & Theft, and Third Party Only.
+All three include strong liability cover and access to AMI's approved repairer network, with a lifetime guarantee on repairs arranged through them.

 Comprehensive Car Insurance: